 If you’ve got thick bagels or large slices of bread to toast, it’s best to shave them down until they’re slim enough to fit.
 If you shove them in your toaster, you’ll end up with extra crumbs and poor heating.
 The toaster’s wires become completely eclipsed when you shove too much food in, which means the side touching the wires will burn, while the rest of your toast stays cool.

 Never adjusting the settings

 Some toasters have three settings and others have thirty.
 Whether you’ve got a simple toaster or a complex one, ignoring these settings altogether is one of the greatest toaster mistakes you can make.
 Toaster settings are made to help you get the most out of your appliance—you should absolutely play with them to find your perfect bread setting, but be sure to adjust your settings depending on what you’re making.

-Learn about the 40 kitchen hacks you’ll wish you knew sooner.
+Here are 40 clever kitchen hacks you’ll wish you knew sooner.